-- Card Ordering: reviews approved applications and orders the cards from the contract provider, completing all necessary contractor provided forms in order to establish desired electronic controls; upon receipt of the cards, logs in receipt and provides training for Card-holder(s). - 2) Card Security: cards shall be retained by the Card-holder in a secure manner; if the card is lost, the Card-holder shall immediately notify the Program Manager and the PTCS contractor's customer service center.
-The Card-holder must return the card to the Program Manager upon termination of membership, who in turn will immediately cancel the card account with the PTCS contractor and perform a final audit/reconciliation of the card's account. - 3) Card Use-Travel Costs: PTCS cards shall be used only for travel costs incurred for District purposes, as approved under the provisions of Policy 1-02 "Authorization to Attend Travel & Meetings".
-Any purchase of \$500 or greater must receive prior approval of the Fire Chief. - 4) Card Use-Materials, Equipment and Supplies and Non-Travel services.
-PTCS cards may be used for purchases of equipment, materials, supplies and non-travel services in situations in compliance with District Policy 1-03.
-Any purchase of \$500 or greater must receive prior approval of the Fire Chief. - 5) Card Use Prohibitions.
-In no event shall Card-holders use the card to obtain cash advances from financial institutions, make personal purchases or to make purchases from a member of the
+- 1) Card Ordering: reviews approved applications and orders the cards from the contract provider, completing all necessary contractor provided forms in order to establish desired electronic controls; upon receipt of the cards, logs in receipt and provides training for Card-holder(s). - 2) Card Security: cards shall be retained by the Card-holder in a secure manner; if the card is lost, the Card-holder shall immediately notify the Program Manager and the PTCS contractor's customer service center.
+The Card-holder must return the card to the Program Manager upon termination of membership, who in turn will cancel the card account with the PTCS contractor and perform a final audit/reconciliation of the card's account. - 3) Card Use: Card-holders shall not use the card to obtain cash advances from financial institutions, make personal purchases, purchase goods & services from a member of their immediate family or purchase services, equipment, materials or supplies restricted by District policy, other guidelines or contractual agreements.
+PTCS cards shall be used only for travel costs incurred for District purposes, as approved under the provisions of Policy 1-02 "Authorization to Attend Travel & Meetings".
+Any purchase of \$500 or greater must receive prior approval of the Fire Chief.
+Misuse of the card may result in the revocation of PTCS privileges and may result in additional disciplinary actions as deemed necessary by the Fire Chief.

-- employee's immediate family.
-Misuse of the card may result in the revocation of PTCS privileges and may result in additional disciplinary actions as deemed necessary by the Fire Chief. - 6) Invoice Processing & Reconciliation: The Program Manager shall ensure payment for PTCS charges are executed in a timely manner; copies of all charges will be provided to the Board for review prior to approval of warrants for payment. - 7) Dispute Resolution: if a charge is disputed by the Card-holder, they shall contact the Program Manager who will immediately contact the PTCS contractor's customer service center and follow-up with a written statement (within 60-days of the date of the disputed charge) detailing the disputed charge.
+- 4) Invoice Processing & Reconciliation: the Program Manager shall ensure payment for PTCS charges are executed in a timely manner; copies of all charges will be provided to the Board for review prior to approval of warrants for payment. - 5) Dispute Resolution: if a charge is disputed by the Card-holder, they shall contact the Program Manager who will immediately contact the PTCS contractor's customer service center and follow-up with a written statement (within 60-days of the date of the disputed charge) detailing the disputed charge.
 The disputed charge will be reflected in the subsequent card's statement outstanding balance, but will not be included in the total amount due.
 When the dispute is resolved, a line item credit will be put on the statement and reflect a note about the credit & adjusted outstanding balance.

 III.
-Audits & Administration: in addition to the regular audit of PTCS expenditures by the Program Manager and Board, periodic independent program reviews shall be conducted by the Fire Chief to determine if proper controls and use of purchasing cards are being exercised.
-The Program Manager shall also review and analyze billings and management reports (provided by the PTCS contractor) to monitor purchases and PTCS program implementation.
+Audits & Administration: in addition to the regular audit of PTCS expenditures by the Program Manager and Board, periodic independent program reviews should be conducted by the Fire Chief to determine if proper controls and use of purchasing cards are being exercised.
+The Program Manager should also review and analyze billings and management reports (provided by the PTCS contractor) to monitor purchases and PTCS program implementation.